ameliabedelia/eukaryote-genome-annotation/de.NBI-genome-annotation-course.md

 You can load this file into IGV and check what sort of gene models AUGUSTUS predicted for scaffold28.
 To judge the quality of the models, you can visually compare them in IGV to the chicken lift-over gene structures.

 *If you have loaded the `scaffold.fa.masked` sequence in the previous section, you will only have the `scaffold_repmask.gff` track.
-Plase load again the files `Fst.bedgraph`, `rnaseq.bam`and `chicken.gff`.*
+Plase load again the files `Fst.bedgraph`, `rnaseq.bam` and `chicken.gff`.*

-**QB2.6:** Can you find an augustus predicition which is the same or very similar to the chicken lift-over?
+**QB2.6:** Can you find an augustus predicition that is the same or very similar to the chicken lift-over?
 Write its name ("gXX").
 (The chicken lift-over has UTR information, but Augustus has not predicted them in the way we have run it.
 Search similar predicitions based only on coding sequence).

 **QB2.7:** Go to position 7,460 kbp.
 Augustus has predicted gene g149 as a merge of the chicken genes ENSGALT00000001245 and ENSGALT00000001289.
+Based on the RNA-seq evidence, which one do you think is right?

+**QB2.8:** Go to position 6,180 kbp.
+Augustus has predicted gene g112 as a merge of the chicken genes ENSGALT00000000717 and ENSGALT00000000179.
 Based on the RNA-seq evidence, which one do you think is right?

 ## B2.4.
 Re-run AUGUSTUS with "hints" from RNA-seq experiments